Crisp-Unimib/MERLIN/README.md

 MERLIN takes as input the training data and predictions of two distinct classifiers M1 and M2.
 Then, it traces the decision criteria of both classifiers by encoding the changes in the decision logic through Binary Decision Diagrams.
 Then (ii) it provides "global, model-agnostic, model-contrastive (M-contrast) "explanations in natural language, estimating why -and to what extent- the models differ in their behaviour.

-MERLIN generalizes the approach proposed in _Malandri, L., Mercorio, F., Mezzanzanica, M., Nobani, N., & Seveso, A. (2022).
-ContrXT: Generating contrastive explanations from any text classifier.
-Information Fusion, 81, 103-115._, namely symbolic reasoning moving from time contrastive to _model contrastive_ dealing with both textual and tabular classifiers.

 ## What MERLIN needs as input?